jacopovalanzano/shroom/README.md

 $visitorIP = $attempt->getBrowserIp();

 /**
-* Initialize the class "SSHManager", and exchange commands with a server */
+* Initialize the class "SSHManager" and send commands to a server */
 $SSHManager = new \Shroom\SSH\SSHManager();